 - Request a shorter window: Ask for one or two hours instead of a full late checkout.

-- Choose the right time: Ask during off-peak desk hours when staff have more time to help.
+- Choose the right time: Ask during calmer desk hours when staff have more time to help.

 - Get the answer in writing: Ask staff to add the approval and fee details to your reservation.

 Do not pressure staff if the hotel cannot approve your request.
-Ask about luggage storage, lobby workspace, or a day-use option instead.
+Ask about luggage storage, lobby workspace, a business center, or a day-use option instead.

 The Impact of Loyalty Programs on Check-In Fees

 Loyalty programs can improve your chance of getting early check-in or late checkout.
-Still, most programs depend on room availability and hotel-level approval.
+Still, most benefits depend on room availability, property rules, brand exclusions, and your membership tier.

 |---|---|---|

-Always check the rules for your exact program and property before you rely on the benefit.
-A benefit listed online may still depend on room type, hotel occupancy, and local policy.
+Always check your exact program and property before you rely on a benefit.
+A benefit listed online may still depend on room type, occupancy, and local policy.

 Tips for Requesting Early Check-In or Late Checkout

 You can improve your chances by asking early and keeping the request simple.
-Hotel staff can help more easily when you give clear timing.
+Hotel staff can help more easily when you give a specific time instead of asking for “as early as possible” or “as late as possible.”

 - Ask before arrival: Contact the hotel one or two days before check-in and ask about fees.